pl3onasm/CLRS/README.md

 ## Notes

-The intention is to implement a number of algorithms in C.
-Solutions to the exercises in the textbook *Introduction to Algorithms* by Thomas H. Cormen, et al. can be found [here](https://walkccc.me/CLRS/).
+This repository grew from my work for the course AADS at the UG.
+The textbook used for this course is *Introduction to Algorithms* by Thomas H. Cormen, et al.

+The repository contains my notes and implementations in C of the algorithms and data structures discussed in this textbook.
+Some of the problems are taken from the exercises in the textbook, while others are meant as examples of how the presented algorithms can be used to solve other problems.

+Solutions to the exercises in the textbook can be found [here](https://walkccc.me/CLRS/).
+Although these are not always optimal or correct.

 ## References

 Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. (2022).
 Introduction to algorithms.
 MIT press.

-Roughgarden, T. (2022).
-Algorithms Illuminated: Omnibus Edition.